ShiningMinions/Demo/.github/ISSUE_TEMPLATE/change-request.md

 ---

-## Summary of Request

-Provide summary of the problem, and the value that is added if the problem was solved (i.e. As a player, I want a way to do this in game, so that value can be added to me in this way).
+## How the Feature is Currently Working

+Provide a summary of how this feature is currently working in the game as-is.

+## How the Feature Should Be Changed:

+Provide a summary for how this feature should be changed instead.

 ## Proof of Community Demand